svanderburg/nix-androidenvtests/README.md

 * `abiVersions` specifies what kind of ABI version of each system image should be included.
 Defaults to: `armeabi-v7a`.

+Most of the function arguments have reasonable default settings.

 When building the above expression with:

 ```bash